newrelic/nr1-datalyzer/README.md

 - Attributes are facets with a cardinality of 1.
 (There's no use in faceting by an attribute with a cardinality of 1, you will just get teh identical data.
 So just show the single for that attribute.)

-## Where it could go
-There's lots of overlap between this and the chart builder, so I can imagine this gets shelved when we add support for dimensional metrics in the chart builder.

-That having been said, really like the usability beneifts that come with seeing all of the relevant  facets/dimensions, with cardinality, on the left.
-And calling out a facet with a cardinality of 1 as just an attribute of the data set.
-So maybe we look to incorporate some of these ideas into the core product.

-We could apply many of the same UI concepts to an event data analyzer too.

-However, this thing is unlikely to become a very useful package until/unless the user can take some sort of action on the generated charts.
-The default actions (add to dashboard, etc) would go a long way!!

-## TODO
-With Miguel's help:
-- embed params (account, fn, attribute, etc) in UrlState
-- add chart to dashboard
-- proper vertical scrolling for dimension picker and facet table

-With Design help:
-- lots of cosmetics!
-- when small # dimensions, show attributes directly underneath